General Hospital

 Really appreciated your incites in your comment.
 As for Nancy who I’ve liked as an actress, I’ll have a hard time not thinking about her badly timed tweets when I see her play Alexis.

-Viola’s speech was PERFECT!!!
-She commented on her experience, and the experience of many black actresses in this country.
 People who find a problem with her speech really make me laugh.
 These people also make me question their own morals and values.
 Viola commented on her experience and how it’s affected her in the industry.
 These same people who find fault in Viola’s speech by saying it “wasn’t the place” to bring up race issues — well, please tell me, where EXACTLY is the place to bring up racism issues about actors TO ACTORS, DIRECTORS, and PRODUCERS???
-Where was she… Read more »
+Where was she supposed to talk about this?
+Or should she have just acted like racism in the industry doesn’t exist?
+Should she have just shut up and said nothing at all?
+Just be happy she won and be about her merry way?

 I absolutely love your posts!!!!!!
 You are spot on!
 If she had spoken about gay marriage, she would have gotten a teary eyed standing ovation….and possibly a Nobel Prize.
 It was a personal moment for her to say what her life and career had meant to her up until that point!